 Though more often developed in childhood, adult tethered cord syndrome can go undetected until later in life.
 Related to spina bifida, this condition is characterized by a spinal cord located in an abnormally low position within the spinal canal.
-Spine surgery is usually the preferred treatment if the condition is causing extreme discomfort.
+Spine surgery, Los Angeles patients receive, is usually the preferred treatment if the condition is causing extreme discomfort.

 Signs and Symptoms